appleboy/ssh-action/README.md

 [ -z "$PS1" ] && return`
 ```

-just comment out the line that returns early and everything should work fine, or you can use the real paths of the commands that you would like to use.
+comment out the line that returns early, and everything should work fine.
+Alternatively, you can use the real paths of the commands you want to use.

 ## Contributing